 ‘Roughing it’ has a new look!
 Robbers Cave State Park put an Old West spin on their newest lodging option.
 Families can stay in a covered wagon complete with all kinds of modern amenities including heat, air conditioning, a mini fridge and queen size beds.
 For a closer-to-home option, Orr Family Farm in south Oklahoma City has Conestoga wagons designed to look like the wagons pioneers used in the 19th century.
 Inside, families can enjoy bunk beds, heating and air conditioning as well as a private charcoal grill and a group fire pit.
 Campers also get access to a Signature Swim Spa and some of the farm’s activities including pedal boats, fishing, gaga ball, a giant jumping pillow and more.

-The covered wagons at Robbers Cave are $65 per night with a two-night minimum on weekends.
+The covered wagons at Robbers Cave start at $65 per night with a two-night minimum on weekends and can be booked under the Book a Campsite option at Travelok.com.
 Orr Family Farm has family and large group options available year-round.
 Their wagons start at $195/night for a family of 4 to 6.

 Escape to a floating villa on Lake Murray.